tellnnn/psychopy-demo/_sources/content/00-02-installation.md

 source ~/.zshrc
 ```

-Finally, check the version of installed `pyenv`:
+Finally, check the version of installed `pyenv` with:

 ```
 pyenv --version